Editing SERVICES

 Experience

 Ideally, your editor has extensive experience in this field, having supported numerous customers.
 Review the editor’s background and profile and talk to their previous customers to understand their work style and approach.
-This upfront research will be beneficial.
+This upfront research will be beneficial but be clear that an editor need not be a subject-matter expert.

 Budget